cybertec-postgresql/walbouncer-companion/README.md

 After that the "cloned" Postgres can be started in replication mode, following Walbouncer or actually also as a normal master (with errors being thrown if one accesses dabatases/tablespaces that were not copied over)

+NB!
+If tablespaces are used, one needs to create the exact path structure as on master, manually on the replica.

 ## How
 Sample execution in "--dry-run" mode